datafold/data-diff/README.md

 `data-diff DB1_URI TABLE1_NAME DB2_URI TABLE2_NAME [OPTIONS]`

-Here's an example comparing two versions of a large table.
-You can try it with a table of any size.

-[Compare 15M-row table in Snowflake vs PostgreSQL]
+### Example: Comparing the same table in Snowflake vs Postgres

-Here's a version of the code with `<>` carrots 🥕 and variables in place of content that you will replace with your own infomration.
+Here's an example comparing two versions of a large table in two different databases.
+The code here has `<>` carrot 🥕 around variables in place of content that you will replace with your own information.

 ```
 $ data-diff \